 Educational institutions are required to provide certain advantages to eligible Post-9/11 GI Bill participants.
 P.L.
 117-68 extended two of these advantages to participants in the DEA.
-DEA is a GI Bill program that provides educational assistance to the eligible children and spouses of veterans and servicemembers who die in the line of duty; are missing, captured, or detained while in the line of duty; are receiving treatment for a service-connected permanent and total disability that will likely result in discharge; are permanently and totally disabled due to a service-connected disability.
+DEA is a GI Bill program that provides educational assistance to the eligible children and spouses of veterans and servicemembers who die in the line of duty; are missing, captured, or detained while in the line of duty; are receiving treatment for a service-connected permanent and total disability that will likely result in discharge; are permanently and totally disabled due to a service-connected disability; or died while on active duty or as a result of a service-connected disability.